China Youran Dairy raises $643 million in Hong Kong IPO - sources

 China is the world’s third-largest milk producer, but last year’s 34 million tonnes of output only met about 70% of domestic needs.

-Reporting by Scott Murdoch in Hong Kong; additional reporting Sophie Yu in Beijing; Editing by Muralikumar Anantharaman and Stephen Coates
+Reporting by Scott Murdoch in Hong Kong; additional reporting Sophie Yu in Beijing; Editing by and Stephen Coates

 Our Standards: The Thomson Reuters Trust Principles.